 or

-The formulas are listed in the left column and the domain conditions are listed in the right column.
+The formulas for piecewise defined functions are listed in the left column and the domain conditions are listed in the right column.
 When evaluating a piecewise defined function, you don’t look for the formula first.
 First, you decide which domain condition in the right column your domain number satisfies.
 Then you choose the corresponding formula and evaluate with your domain number.

 \(-5\) and \(-3\) satisfy \(t \leq -3\), therefore we use \(\answer {2t-1}\) as their formula.